 Other Names: Cage Layer Fatigue, Brittle Bone Disease, Metabolic Bone Disease, Nutritional Secondary Hyperparathyroidism, Fibrous Osteodystrophy, Osteomalacia, Rickets

-Avian osteoporosis is a metabolic bone disease (MBD) that occurs commonly in older laying hens.
+Avian osteoporosis is a metabolic bone disease (MBD) and orthopedic condition which occurs commonly in commercial laying hens.
 It is often referred to as 'cage layer fatigue'.
 The reason hens are particularly susceptible to osteoporosis is related to egg laying.
 The formation of the eggshells require large amounts of calcium.
 If hens do not receive enough calcium in their diet, each time they lay an egg, calcium will be depleted from their bones instead.
 The condition can be made worse by metabolic deficiencies related to other nutrients as well---such as inadequate or unbalanced quantities of phosphorus or vitamin D in the diet.

 Chickens (usually hens) with avian osteoporosis have really fragile bones.
 Many of these birds may find it difficult to walk, and as such, are very reluctant to move.
 Their legs may appear slightly deformed and distorted.
 Others may develop sudden paralysis.
 These birds are at high risk of bone fractures, with the most common being their keel and leg bones.